finos/FDC3/README.md

 ### Meetings
 Finally, another great way to interact with the community, is to attend the monthly [FDC3 Standard Working Group Meeting](https://github.com/finos/FDC3/issues?q=label%3A%22Standard+WG+Meeting%22) and/or the quarterly [FDC3 General Meeting](https://github.com/finos/FDC3/issues?q=label%3A%22General+Meeting%22): email [help@finos.org](mailto:help@finos.org) to be added to the meeting invite directly, or find the meeting in the [FINOS Community Calendar](https://calendar.google.com/calendar/embed?src=finos.org_fac8mo1rfc6ehscg0d80fi8jig%40group.calendar.google.com).

-## Become an FDC3 Participant, Maintainer or Editor
+## Become an FDC3 Participant or Maintainer
-Email [fdc3@finos.org](mailto:fdc3@finos.org) if you would like to become an FDC3 Participant, Maintainer or Editor.
+Email [fdc3@finos.org](mailto:fdc3@finos.org) if you would like to become an FDC3 Participant or Maintainer.

 ### FDC3 Participants
 FDC3 Participants are those that have make and have made contributions to the FDC3 Standard Working Group.
 The [FDC3 Standard Working Group](https://github.com/finos/FDC3/issues?q=label%3A%22Standard+WG+Meeting%22) has the specific purpose of defining and releasing subsequent updates to the standard.